 I'm surprised at how often my clients bring me a box filled with un-opened mail from the IRS.
-There are usually reminders to pay, debt breakdowns, letters requesting missing tax returns, etc. Items that have often "aged out" of their usefulness.
+To tell you the truth, most of it is junk.

-Often hidden within each stack of stuff, is a letter I wish the client had opened when it arrived by certified mail long before they met me.
+Reminders to pay, debt breakdowns, letters requesting missing tax returns, etc. But hidden within each stack of stuff is almost always a letter I wish the client had opened when it arrived by certified mail.

-That letter is called the IRS Final Notice of Intent to Levy or LT11 Letter
+That letter is called the: IRS Fina Notice of Intent to Levy

 Why it is so potentially helpful to you?

-While waiting for that hearing, the IRS isn't allowed to collect.
+While waiting for that hearing, the IRS isn't allowed do any of these nasty things.